 For the first time since the discovery of primary aldosteronism over 60 years ago, advances in medical treatment are about to become reality for millions of patients worldwide.
 In coming years, a new class of drugs (aldosterone synthase inhibitors) will achieve a goal that, until now, has remained out of reach: lowering aldosterone levels.
-Additionally, four non-steroidal mineralocorticoid blockers hold the potential of improved ways to manage the effects of elevated aldosterone compared with the only two steroidal antagonists currently available (i.e., Spironolactone and Eplerenone).
+Additionally, three non-steroidal mineralocorticoid blockers hold the potential of improved ways to manage the effects of elevated aldosterone compared with the only two steroidal antagonists currently available (i.e., Spironolactone and Eplerenone).

 Aldosterone Synthase Inhibitors

 MLS-101 is a highly selective and potent aldosterone synthase inhibitor that significantly reduces plasma aldosterone levels by inhibiting the CYP11B2 pathway without effecting other hormones like cortisol.

 In a Phase 1 study in healthy volunteers, MLS-101 demonstrated a safe and tolerable profile while selectively reducing aldosterone.